bartczernicki/Articles/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Readme.md

 In this article, I will uncover how these seemingly simiple announcements show several important patterns in the Generative AI space that every person crafting an Generative AI strategy should be aware of.

-## Gen AI Pricing Competitive Descent
+## Generative AI Pricing Competitive Descent

 ## Model Versions Matter